Diagnosing Human-object Interaction Detectors: Abstract

 \section{Abstract}

-Although we have witnessed significant progress in human-object interaction (HOI) detection with increasingly high $mAP$ (mean Average Precision), a single $mAP$ score is too concise to obtain an informative summary of a model's performance and to understand why one approach is better than another.
-In this paper, we introduce a diagnosis toolbox for analyzing the error sources of the existing HOI detection models.
-We first conduct holistic investigations in the pipeline of HOI detection, consisting of human-object pair detection and then interaction classification.
-We define a set of errors and the oracles to fix each of them.
-By measuring the $mAP$ improvement obtained from fixing an error using its oracle, we can have a detailed analysis of the significance of different errors.
-We then delve into the human-object detection and interaction classification, respectively, and check the model's behavior.
-For the first detection task, we investigate both recall and precision, measuring the coverage of ground-truth human-object pairs as well as the noisiness level in the detections.
-For the second classification task, we compute $mAP$ for interaction classification only, without considering the detection scores.
-We also measure the performance of the models in differentiating human-object pairs with and without actual interactions using the $AP$ (Average Precision) score.
+We have witnessed significant progress in human-object interaction (HOI) detection.
+The reliance on $mAP$ (mean Average Precision) scores as a summary metric, however, does not provide sufficient insight into the nuances of model performance (\eg, why one model is better than another), which can hinder further innovation in this field.
+To address this issue, in this paper, we introduce a diagnosis toolbox to provide detailed quantitative break-down analysis of HOI detection models, inspired by the success of object detection diagnosis toolboxes.
+We first conduct holistic investigations in the pipeline of HOI detection.
+By defining a set of errors and the oracles to fix each of them, we can have a quantitative analysis of the significance of different errors according to the $mAP$ improvement obtained from fixing each error.
+We then delve into two sub-tasks of HOI detection: human-object pair detection and interaction classification, respectively.
+For the first detection task, we compute the coverage of ground-truth human-object pairs as well as the noisiness level in the detection results.
+For the second classification task, we measure a model's performance of differentiating positive and negative detection results and also classifying the actual interactions when the human-object pairs are correctly detected.
+We analyze eight state-of-the-art HOI detection models and provide valuable diagnosis insights to foster future research.
+For instance, our diagnosis shows that state-of-the-art model RLIPv2 outperforms others mainly because it significantly improves the multi-label interaction classification accuracy.
 Our toolbox is applicable for different methods across different datasets and available at \url{https://github.com/neu-vi/Diag-HOI}.